BSG2020 POSTPONED TO

 The main programme will then run from 16th – 18th June and will include over 50 symposia covering basic and clinical science, state-of-the-art lectures from international and UK speakers, clinical updates and a translational science masterclass.
 There will be moderated poster rounds each day with prizes for the best poster in each category each day.
 There will also be prizes for the best oral presentation for every section.
 We will have joint symposia with International societies including EASL, UEGW and the Dutch IBD Society.
 On the Wednesday, live endoscopy sessions will be transmitted from Leeds covering many aspects of diagnostic and therapeutic endoscopy.
 We will finish on Thursday afternoon with a second plenary symposium featuring the top abstracts being presented and a “state of the art talk” on Artificial Intelligence – make sure you stay until the end!

-Now in its third year, the hands-on Endoscopy Village will take place on Tuesday and Wednesday.
-This will feature up to 10 stations allowing personal 1:1 training in various endoscopic techniques.
-The meeting will be complemented by an integrated industry-sponsored programme and, of course, the Exhibition area.
-On Thursday lunchtime we will have a series of small group workshops.
+Now in it’s fourth year, the hands-on Endoscopy Village will take place on Tuesday and Wednesday.
+This will feature more than 10 stations allowing personal one to one training in different endoscopic techniques.
+The meeting will be complemented by an integrated industry-sponsored programme and the Exhibition area where you can learn more about the latest innovations in endoscopy and GI therapeutics and diagnostics.

-We very much look forward to seeing you in Glasgow in June 2019 – no clash with the AGA meeting this year!
+We very much look forward to seeing you in Liverpool in June 2020!

 BSG Senior Secretary and Chair of the Programme Committee